oracle/docker-images/OracleWebLogic/README.md

 We support WebLogic Server in certified Docker containers, please read our Support statement.
 For additional details on the most current WebLogic Server supported configurations, please refer to the [Oracle Fusion Middleware Certification Pages](http://www.oracle.com/technetwork/middleware/ias/oracleas-supported-virtualization-089265.html).

 ## Copyright
-Copyright (c) 2014-2025 Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2014, 2025, Oracle and/or its affiliates.